-A. The Speaker shall take the Chair at the hour to which the House shall have adjourned; immediately call the members to order; cause the roll to be called; and, if a quorum be present, cause the Journal of the proceedings of the last day's sitting to be read, if requested by a majority of the members elected to the House.

-- B. The Speaker shall preserve order and decorum; decide all points of order subject to an appeal to the House, on which appeal no member shall speak more than once, except by permission of the House; may speak to points of order in preference to other members; and may vote in all cases. - C. The Speaker shall sign all bills, resolutions, memorials, addresses, writs, warrants and subpoenas issued by order of the House. - D. At each session the Speaker shall announce the Order of Business in conformity with Rule 7. - E. The Speaker may appoint a member as Speaker Pro Tempore to perform the duties of the Speaker.
+- A. The Speaker shall take the Chair at the hour to which the House shall have adjourned, immediately call the members to order, cause the roll to be called, and if a quorum be present, cause the Journal of the proceedings of the last day's sitting to be read, if requested by a majority of the members elected to the House. - B. The Speaker shall preserve order and decorum; decide all points of order subject to an appeal to the House, on which appeal no member shall speak more than once, except by permission of the House; may speak to points of order in preference to other members; and may vote in all cases. - C. The Speaker shall sign all bills, resolutions, memorials, addresses, writs, warrants and subpoenas issued by order of the House. - D. At each session the Speaker shall announce the Order of Business in conformity with Rule 7. - E. The Speaker may appoint a member as Speaker Pro Tempore to perform the duties of the Speaker.
 In his omission to make such appointment, the House shall proceed to elect a Speaker Pro Tempore to act during the Speaker's absence. - F. The Speaker shall have the general control of the House Chamber and the corridors, passages and committee, hearing and staff rooms of the House of Representatives and all other matters which pertain to the House of Representatives' building and related parking lots.
-The Speaker shall promulgate a written code of conduct and a written harassment prevention policy applicable to staff. - G. All debts incurred by the House of Representatives, either during session or between sessions of the Legislature, shall be paid by claims drawn on the Finance Division; and all claims so issued shall be signed by the Speaker. - H. The Speaker is authorized to call meetings of standing and select committees of the House during periods when the House is not in session and to approve claims for travel and subsistence incurred by members of such committees in attendance thereon, as provided by law. - I. The Speaker shall be responsible for authorizing the accounts for the pay, mileage and subsistence of members and employees, and pay them as provided by law. - J. Every bill, resolution and memorial, except death resolutions and Senate bills to be substituted on third reading pursuant to Rule 7 C, shall automatically be assigned to the Rules Committee at the time of assignment to another standing committee without action upon the part of the Speaker.
+The Speaker shall promulgate a written code of conduct and a written harassment prevention policy applicable to staff.

+- G. All debts incurred by the House of Representatives, either during session or between sessions of the Legislature, shall be paid by claims drawn on the Finance Division; and all claims so issued shall be signed by the Speaker. - H. The Speaker is authorized to call meetings of standing and select committees of the House during periods when the House is not in session and to approve claims for travel and subsistence incurred by members of such committees in attendance thereon, as provided by law. - I. The Speaker shall be responsible for authorizing the accounts for the pay, mileage and subsistence of members and employees, and pay them as provided by law. - J. Every bill, resolution and memorial, except death resolutions and Senate bills to be substituted on Third Reading pursuant to Rule 7(C), shall automatically be assigned to the Rules Committee at the time of assignment to another standing committee without action upon the part of the Speaker. - K. The Speaker is authorized to bring or assert in any forum on behalf of the House any claim or right arising out of any injury to the House's powers or duties under the Constitution or Laws of this state.